pastoreekahk96/JS-Fundamentals/README.md

 # Create a sentence
 Write a script that prints two arguments passed to it, in the following format: “ is ”

+# an Interger
+Write a script that prints My number: <first argument converted in integer> if the first argument can be converted to an integer: